SourcePot/PIclient/README.md

 ## How does it work?

-The class `SourcePot\Datapool\Foundation\ClientAccess`, method `request` receives requests from e.g. multiple Raspberry Pis which invoke the webpage `../resource.php` from time to time.
-The processing of these requests require the client to be registered  with a Datapool user account.
-If the registered scope is `SourcePot\Datapool\Processing\RemoteClient` and method is set to `clientCall`, the class `RemoteClient` receives the requests containing data (status information, sensory data) and/or files (images, videos) e.g. of a Raspberry Pi.
+The class `SourcePot\Datapool\Foundation\ClientAccess`, method `request` receives requests from e.g. multiple Raspberry Pis.
+These requests are facilitated by regularly calling up the website `../resource.php`.
+The further processing of these requests require the client to be registered with a Datapool user account.
+If the registered scope is `SourcePot\Datapool\Processing\RemoteClient` and the method is set to `clientCall`, the class `RemoteClient` will receive the requests containing data (status information, sensory data) and/or files (images, videos) e.g. of a Raspberry Pi.
 The web application's answer to each request contains the settings for the respective Raspberry Pi.

 ## First steps on the side of the Raspberry Pi
 To setup the Raspberry Pi client you need to create a folder on your Raspberry Pi and copy the following three python files into this folder: